Shopping mall: Legal issues

 One controversial aspect of malls has been their effective displacement of traditional main streets or high streets.
 Some consumers prefer malls, with their parking garages, controlled environments, and private security guards, over central business districts (CBD) or downtowns, which frequently have limited parking, poor maintenance, outdoor weather, and limited police coverage.

 In response, a few jurisdictions, notably California, have expanded the right of freedom of speech to ensure that speakers will be able to reach consumers who prefer to shop, eat, and socialize within the boundaries of privately owned malls.
 The Supreme Court decision Pruneyard Shopping Center v.
 Robins was issued on 9 June 1980 which affirmed the decision of the California Supreme Court in a case that arose out of a free speech dispute between the Pruneyard Shopping Center in Campbell, California, and several local high school students.

 World's largest malls

-This is a list of the world's largest shopping malls based on their gross leasable area (GLA), with a GLA of at least 250,000 m2.
+This is a list of the world's largest shopping malls based on their total floor area, including those with at least 250,000 m2.